 In November 2017, the Company received a permit to drill at Esperanza issued by the Government of the Province of San Juan.
 The Company immediately mobilized heavy equipment to begin refurbishing approximately 40km of road access.
 This work was completed in late December at which time the drill camp and related infrastructure was delivered in preparation for drilling in early January 2018.
 Unseasonal storms and flash flooding in January meant that road repairs and new drill access roads had to be constructed, causing a short delay to the drill start.
-The required earthworks have exposed significant new mineralization at surface, expanding the previously known footprint of mineralization to the southeast.
-The mineralization is in an area previously assumed to be underlain by basement Gabbro complex.
-The exposed mineralization is hosted in intensely altered rock interpreted to be part of the Canyon Stock which now appears to extend significantly further to the southeast than previously known.

 In mid-February 2018, the Company announced that drilling had commenced.
-The drill program plans to focus on the Canyon stock testing the extensions of the know mineralization intersected in previous drilling.
+The drill program planned to focus on the Canyon stock testing the extensions of the know mineralization intersected in previous drilling.

 Drill hole 18-ESP-025 collared in mineralization and continued to drill mineralized rock to end of hole (387m; hole abandoned due to drilling difficulties).
-Laboratory results have been returned for the entire drill hole grading 0.57% copper and 0.27g/t gold; 0.78% copper equivalent^{1,2}.
-This includes 232m from surface grading 0.74% copper and 0.33g/t gold; 1.00% copper equivalent^{1,2}.
+Laboratory results have been returned for the entire drill hole grading 0.57% copper and 0.27g/t gold; 0.78% copper equivalent.
+This includes 232m from surface grading 0.74% copper and 0.33g/t gold; 1.00% copper equivalent.
 Mineralization remains open at depth.

 Drill hole 18-ESP-026 collared approximately 30m south of 18-ESP-025 and was drilling on an azimuth of 080°.
 The drill hole did not test target and was abandoned at 127m.

 Drill hole 18-ESP-027 collared in mineralization and continued to drill mineralized rock to end of hole.
-Highlights include 450m grading 0.30% copper equivalent1, including 100m (10m to 110m) grading 0.42% copper equivalent1.
+Highlights include 450m grading 0.30% copper equivalent, including 100m (10m to 110m) grading 0.42% copper equivalent.
 Mineralization remains open at depth.